uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

 Requirements on accessor types
 ------------------------------

-Each implementation of :ref:`accessor` concept in |dal_short_name| shall follow next requirements:
+Each implementation of the :ref:`accessor` concept in |dal_short_name| shall follow these requirements:

-1. Define single :term:`format of the data <Data format>` of the accessor.
-Every single accessor type shall provide only one :term:`format of the data <Data format>` returned from it or put inside it.
+1. Define a single :term:`format of the data <Data format>` for the accessor.
+Every single accessor type shall return and use only one :term:`format of the data <Data format>` .

-2. Allow to make access to at least of one in-memory :ref:`dataset` implementation (like :code:`table` or its sub-types or :ref:`table builders
+2. Allow it to have access to at least of one in-memory :ref:`dataset` implementation (such as :code:`table`, its sub-types, or :ref:`table builders
    <table-builder>`).

-3. Allow to make read-only, write-only and read-write access to the data.
-If accessor supports several :ref:`dataset` implementations to be passed in, it is not necessary to support all access modes for every input object.
-For example, tables shall support single read-only mode according to their :ref:`concept <table>` definition.
+3. Allow it to have read-only, write-only, or read-write access to the data.
+If an accessor supports several :ref:`dataset` implementations to be passed in, it is not necessary for an accessor to support all access modes for every input object.
+For example, tables shall support a single read-only mode according to their :ref:`concept <table>` definition.

 4. Shall name reading and writing operations consistently.
-Reading operation name shall follow next pattern: :code:`pull_*()`, while writing operation shall be named with accordance to following: :code:`push_*()`.
+Their names shall follow these patterns: :code:`pull_*()` for a reading operation and :code:`push_*()` for a writing operation.

 5. Shall be lightweight.
 Its constructors from :ref:`dataset` implementations shall not have heavy operations like copy of data, reading, writing, any sort